 Room for people is important too.
-As the 9 x 12-foot room diagram shows, a typical 4 x 8-foot table layout can dominate such a room and restrict the passageways around it.
-That 4 x 8-foot sheet of plywood or insulating foam can be split down the middle to form an along-the-walls shelf layout that leaves much more free space in the middle of the room.
+As the diagram shows, a 4 x 8-foot table layout can dominate a 9 x 12-foot room and restrict passage around it.
+That 4 x 8-foot sheet of material can be split down the middle to form an along-the-walls shelf layout that leaves much more free space in the middle of the room.